 Another very effective method is to order coffee, dessert, or a cocktail and then leaving after the waiter walks away.
 Certainly, a person who just ordered something isn’t going anywhere!

-Also standard is leaving any item at the table.
-This could be an old empty hand-bag, wallet, and old jacket, scarf, or any other item of clothing or accessory.
+Also standard is leaving an item on the table.
+This could be an old empty handbag, wallet, an old jacket, scarf, or any other item of clothing or accessory.
 Even a shopping bag, either empty or with something inconsequential inside it, would work.